clarautu/QuestionBank/README.md

 ### Contributing
-This project is not currently accepting any external contributors.
+This project is not accepting any external contributors.

 #### Credits